mna/specter/bench/README.md

 ## Performance

-At the moment, Go's implementation is a little less than twice the time of the C implementation.
+At the moment, Go's implementation is between 1.3 and 1.8 times the C implementation (except `loop.vm` which is 3 times slower).
 I'm positive optimizations can be made, as this is pretty much a first draft of porting TinyVM's code.